*Updated April 2015

-Each airline has its own baggage policy, and the list of links below will help you view the actual baggage allowances.
-Note that the free allowance will differ depending on where you are flying from and your destination.
-For example, Air Canada and Westjet Vacations both allow one normal sized piece of luggage checked for free, but you will pay for each additional checked piece.
+Each airline has its own checked baggage allowance, and the list of links below will direct you to their specific webpages.
+Note that the free checked baggage allowance will differ depending on where you are flying from, your destination, and even the fare level you purchased.
+For example, Air Canada usually allows one normal size piece of luggage checked for free, sometimes two, while other airlines charge a fee even for one bag.

 Some US carriers charge for each and every checked piece, and what seemed like a great deal turns out to be more than you expected.
-If you are flying on a charter flight to a sunny destination, the normal baggage allowance is 2 pieces totaling no more than 20kg in total.
+If you are flying on a charter flight to a sunny destination, the normal baggage allowance is usually one piece totaling no more than 20kg.
+Most flights to Europe or Asia from Canada allow one piece as well.
 One normal sized suitcase, provided it is not packed with heavy items, will weigh approximately this amount.

 Bottom line, if you are traveling with more than a normal sized suitcase, with normal weight of clothes, you need to check the baggage restrictions carefully.